isabella232/dynamic-media-classic.en-1/help/uploading-image-asset-or-vector.md

 Request a *shared-secret key* by sending an email to Scene 7 Technical Support at s7support@adobe.com.

 In the email message, provide the company name that you want to use to upload image assets.
-After you receive the key from Scene7, save it locally for future use.
+After you receive the key from Dynamic Media Classic, save it locally for future use.

 ## Retrieving the upload token {#retrieving-the-upload-token}